 Our executive compensation programs reward our officers' performance, are specifically linked to our achievement of strategic operating and financial goals, and are designed to be competitive in the marketplace.
 We reward our executives for performance that meets or exceeds our strategic goals, without encouraging excessive risk-taking that could have a detrimental impact on our long-term results and the interests of our shareholders.
-We believe the design of our compensation plans and the relative mix of compensation elements successfully motivate our executives to improve our overall corporate performance and the profitability of the specific business unit(s) for which they are responsible, thus maximizing shareholder value.
+We believe the design of our compensation plans and the relative mix of compensation elements successfully motivate our executives to improve our overall corporate performance and the profitability of the specific business units for which they are responsible, thus maximizing shareholder value.
 The main objectives of our executive compensation programs are to:

-- Attract, motivate and help retain a highly qualified and successful management team to lead PolyOne in setting and effectively executing upon our strategic goals and objectives; - Foster a pay-for-performance culture by rewarding the achievement of specified strategic operating and financial objectives that maximize shareholder value; and - Help ensure our goals and objectives are aligned with the interests of our shareholders by recognizing and rewarding business results and the growth of our stock price through incentive programs.
+- Attract, motivate and help retain a highly qualified and successful management team to lead PolyOne in setting and effectively executing upon our strategic goals and objectives; - Foster a pay-for-performance culture by rewarding the achievement of specified strategic operating and financial objectives that maximize shareholder value; and

+• Help ensure our goals and objectives are aligned with the interests of our shareholders by recognizing and rewarding business results and the growth of our stock price through incentive programs.

 Compensation Consultant.
 Our executive compensation programs are approved and overseen by the Compensation Committee, which is composed entirely of independent Directors.
-The Compensation Committee retained the Consultant in 2015 to assist with assessing the competitiveness and overall appropriateness of our executive compensation programs.
+The Compensation Committee retained the Consultant in 2017 to assist with assessing the competitiveness and overall appropriateness of our executive compensation programs.
 The Compensation Committee worked with the Consultant and considered input from members of senior management to help ensure that our executives, including our Named Executive Officers, receive market competitive compensation programs that reward business results.

-As described below, the Consultant assisted the Compensation Committee by (1) benchmarking compensation so we could align base salaries, annual incentive targets and long-term incentive targets with our competitive market pay philosophy discussed below, (2) providing guidance on incentive plan design, (3) monitoring and communicating trends in executive compensation to the Compensation Committee, (4) assisting with our proxy statement disclosures and (5) assessing our Board's compensation.
+As described below, the Consultant assisted the Compensation Committee by (1) providing comparative compensation information so we could consider base salaries, annual incentive targets and long-term incentive targets in the context of a general understanding of current compensation practices in the market, (2) providing guidance on incentive plan design, (3) monitoring and communicating trends in executive compensation to the Compensation Committee, (4) assisting with our proxy statement disclosures and (5) assessing our Board's compensation.

-Competitive Market Pay Information and Benchmarking.
+Competitive Market Pay Information.
 We designed our compensation programs to be competitive with companies of comparable size and industry with whom we compete for executive talent.
-We analyze competitive market compensation data annually relating to salary, annual incentives and long-term incentives.
-The Compensation Committee generally manages individual components of compensation and initially targets total direct compensation relative to the median (50th percentile) of the competitive market data.
-However, the Compensation Committee considers other factors as well, such as the responsibilities, performance, contributions and experience of each Named Executive Officer and compensation in relation to other employees, to determine final total compensation amounts.
+We review competitive market compensation data annually relating to salary, annual incentives and long-term incentives.
+The Compensation Committee recognizes that over-reliance on benchmarking and external comparisons is not prudent, and the Compensation Committee is mindful of the value and limitations of comparative data.
+As a result, although the Compensation Committee includes market data and its general understanding of current compensation practices in the market in the overall mix of factors it considers in assessing Named Executive Officer compensation, it does not target specific market levels.
+Rather, the Compensation Committee considers other factors as well, such as the responsibilities, performance, contributions and experience of each Named Executive Officer and compensation in relation to other employees, to determine final total compensation amounts.
 As a result, we do not set total direct compensation or the component parts at levels to achieve a mathematically precise market position.
-We also periodically analyze competitive market data relating to retirement benefits and other benefits.
-The Compensation Committee obtains advice and recommendations from the Consultant in these and other areas of total compensation.
+The Compensation Committee also obtains advice and recommendations from the Consultant regarding retirement benefits and other areas of total compensation.